 The centralisation of brand/ Intellectual Property management can really enhance a company’s competitiveness and realise substantial value.
-Particularly during economic downturns, when organisations focus on cost-reduction programmes, a centralised brand/ Intellectual Property management centre can provide significant cost savings.
+Particularly during economic downturns, when organisations focus on cost-reduction programs, a centralised brand/ Intellectual Property management center can provide significant cost savings.

-The commercial rationale of a central management centre as well as why Cyprus is an ideal location is uncovered below
+The commercial rationale of a central management center as well as why Cyprus is an ideal location is uncovered below